qooxdoo/qooxdoo/documentation/manual/source/pages/getting_started/helloworld.rst

 .. note::

-    If you have any problems setting up the qooxdoo tool chain, please see some additional help for :doc:`troubleshooting <troubleshooting>`.
+    If you have any problems setting up the qooxdoo tool chain, please see some additional help for :ref:`troubleshooting <pages/troubleshooting#troubleshooting>`.

 .. _pages/getting_started/helloworld#windows: